parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 level (between 1 and 9, default is 5).
 Compression can be disabled altogether with the CMake build option ``PARTHENON_DISABLE_HDF5_COMPRESSION``.
-See the :ref:`building parthenon` for more details.
+See the :ref:`building` for more details.

 Tuning HDF5 Performance
 -----------------------